jefmeijvis/old.jefmeijvis.com/content/008-chatgpt-as-a-developer.md

 }
 ```

-Well that's looks like an aweful and unwieldy language.
+Well that's looks like an awful and unwieldy language.
 But it is a fun experiment to showcase ChatGPT's transformative capabilities nonetheless.